-After getting your O.D. degree, you may wish to complete a one-year residency program to get advanced clinical training in an area of specialization—family practice, low vision rehabilitation, pediatric optometry, geriatric optometry and ocular disease, among others.
+After getting your OD degree, you may wish to complete a one-year residency program to get advanced clinical training in an area of specialization — family practice, low-vision rehabilitation, pediatric optometry, geriatric optometry or ocular disease, among others.

 1. Go to college